Biography

 My name is Douglas Drenkow (The “w” is silent) but please call me Doug.

-Having had the invaluable advantage of an excellent education — as well as other incredible support from my late parents and now my beloved wife — I have devoted my life to the (related) professions of research and communications.
+Having had the invaluable advantage of an excellent education, I have devoted my life to information services, both online and off: research, analysis, & communications.

 Over the years, I have worked on projects and processes gathering, organizing, and conveying comprehensive, in-depth information in a wide variety of fields: